-New employees generally will begin their employment at Step 1 of the salary range for the position.
+New employees generally will begin their employment at step 1 of the salary range for the position.
 At the request of a Department Director, the Human Resources Director may recommend to the City Manager that a new employee start at a higher step.
 The City Manager must give approval prior to offering a salary above step 1.
-Offers will be extended by either the Human Resources Department or the Department Director.
+Offers will be extended by either the Human Resources Department-or, the Department Director or their designee.

-Circumstances that support hiring above Step 1 include:
+Circumstances that support hiring above step 1 include: